American Society of Interior Designers: Legislative Policy

-ASID’s multiyear effort to expand registered interior designers’ practice rights across the U.S. has been successful in North Carolina, Oklahoma, Wisconsin, and Illinois.
+ASID's multiyear effort to expand registered interior designers' practice rights across the U.S. has been successful in North Carolina, Oklahoma, Wisconsin, and Illinois.
 These bills extend interior design capabilities and allow practitioners to actively engage in fostering safe environments with their understanding of safety codes.

 Platform Issues

 ASID has embraced two platform issues: sustainable design and designing for an aging population.

 ASID Foundation

 Created in 1975, the nonprofit organization, and now known as the ASID Foundation, the Foundation is the affiliated 501 (c)(3) charitable organization for ASID.
-The ASID Foundation’s mission is to support endeavors that capture and disseminate knowledge, encourage innovation, and benefit the health, safety and welfare of the public through interior design research, scholarship and education.
-ASID is big on collaborating with others to make the world easier to navigate through, so, Interior Designers have a strong understanding that the design they provide, can change a persons life.
+The ASID Foundation's mission is to support endeavors that capture and disseminate knowledge, encourage innovation, and benefit the health, safety and welfare of the public through interior design research, scholarship and education.
+ASID is big on collaborating with others to make the world easier to navigate through, so, Interior Designers have a strong understanding that the design they provide, can change a person's life.